daweifeng/SnapKeys/README.md

 # SnapKeys

 A web app that helps students to find homeworks solutions by taking a picture of the question.
+The app is using Google Vision API for analyzing the text in the uploaded image.

 ## Get Started